Read more about our cases.

 On

-Andreas Thörn in the criminal case concerning the cultivation and usage of medicinal cannabis in Sweden.
+Andreas Thörn in the criminal case concerning the cultivation and use of medicinal cannabis in Sweden.

 Following the Supreme Court's decision, our